bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ***

 **Function:** Groups together files that belong to parametrically linked multiple scans, which are intended for a well-defined qMRI application.
-For example:

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |--------------------------------------------|---------|--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|